zoff99/csorma/README.md

 STUB: all OK
 ```

-you now have your working project stub.<br>
+you now have your working C project stub.<br>

 #### Add some more SQL stuff to your new project